-- Annual listing of obligated projects - Coordination and management of Congestion Mitigation Air Quality (CMAQ) and Surface Transportation Block Grant (STBG) funding and project selection - Management of the 2021-2024 Transportation Improvement Program, including participating in statewide STIP/TIP coordinators meetings and amending the TIP as needed. - Development and management of the 2024-2027 Transportation Improvement Program, including participating in statewide STIP/TIP coordinators meetings and amending the TIP as needed - Soliciting for CMAQ & STBG funded projects as needed - Provide technical and planning assistance to and coordination with local jurisdictions and agencies - Implementation of EPA MOVES for air quality conformity as needed and staying up to date on changing conformity rules and related air quality concerns. - Implementation of Federal Performance measures and other coordination efforts with our state and federal partners as needed
+- Annual listing of obligated projects - Coordination and management of Congestion Mitigation Air Quality (CMAQ) and Surface Transportation Block Grant (STBG) funding and project selection - Management of the 2024-2027 Transportation Improvement Program, including participating in statewide STIP/TIP coordinators meetings and amending the TIP as needed. - Soliciting for CMAQ & STBG funded projects as needed - Provide technical and planning assistance to and coordination with local jurisdictions and agencies - Implementation of EPA MOVES for air quality conformity as needed and staying up to date on changing conformity rules and related air quality concerns. - Implementation of Federal Performance measures and other coordination efforts with our state and federal partners as needed